aarongilly/notes/content/Potential Energy.md

 - **Electrical potential energy** - a highly charged thing
 - **Mechanical potential energy** - super heavy flywheels, spinning very quickly in low-friction environments
 - **Elastic potential energy** - a stretched rubber band, not sure if this can be stored at scale
-- **Nuclear potential energy** - energy stored in the nuclear of atoms, what's unleashed in Nuclear power
+- **Nuclear potential energy** - energy stored in the nucleus of atoms, what's unleashed in Nuclear power
-- **Thermal potential energy** - a hot object in a vacuum can store
+- **Thermal potential energy** - a hot object in a vacuum

 ---
 ### Source